britecharts/britecharts/CODESTYLEGUIDE.md

 ## Comments
 We enforce jsDoc comments in our review process, so all of the functions will need a comment.
 We need also to be mindful and when we change the code of a function, check if its comments need an update.

-This is really important as our documentation gets generated from this same comments.
-You can read more about it [on the Contributing document](https://github.com/eventbrite/britecharts/blob/master/CONTRIBUTING.md#jsdoc).
+This is really important as our documentation gets generated from these jsDoc comments.
+You can read more about it [on the Contributing document](https://github.com/eventbrite/britecharts/blob/master/.github/CONTRIBUTING.md#jsdoc).

 **[⬆ back to top](#table-of-contents)**